lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 Using Externally Owned Accounts (EOAs) as main accounts poses challenges in different aspects.
 The significant limitations include:

-- **No Information Attachment**: EOAs cannot store data that is readeable by off-chain clients or other smart contracts.
+- **No Information Attachment**: EOAs can not store data readable by off-chain clients or other smart contracts.

-- **Weak Security**:The account, represented by a public key is controlled by its corresponding private key; if the private key leaks or is lost, all associated assets, reputation, and control over other smart contracts are also lost.
+- **Weak Security**:the account, represented by a public key is controlled by its corresponding private key.
+If the private key leaks or is lost, all associated assets, reputation, and control over other smart contracts are also lost.

-- **Exclusive Control**: Sharing the private key with other entities is not an option, as possession equals full control.
-This exclusivity prevents delegation of certain access rights, social recovery, and other shared security measures.
+- **Exclusive Control**: sharing the private key with other entities is not an option, as possession equals full control.
+This exclusivity prevents delegating certain access rights, social recovery, and other shared security measures.

 - **Information Tracking Limitation**: EOAs do not allow for the internal tracking of asset transfers, followers, or other information.
-As a result, account holders must depend on external blockchain explorers to monitor their transaction history, which introduce inconvenience and slow down information access.
+As a result, account holders must depend on external blockchain explorers to monitor their transaction history, which introduces inconvenience and slows down information access.

 ### Lack of Standardization of Accounts